Wyss/ssw-py/README.md

 accurately; and return the sub-optimal alignment score and location heuristically.

-Note: When SSW open a gap, the gap open penalty alone is applied.
+Note: When SSW opens a gap, the gap open penalty alone is applied.

+## ssw-py specific updates
+`sse2neon.h` from the amazing https://github.com/DLTcollab/sse2neon project
+was used to enable builds on arm 64 targets as a conditional macro target if `__ARM_ARCH_ISA_A64` is defined

 ## Installation